 So which shoes should you wear with jeans?
 Consider this our beginner-friendly crash course.

 Slim-cut jeans are most guys’ Goldilocks cut: they’re not too tight, or too loose, and you can cuff and style them a million different ways.
 The good news is it’s very hard to make mistakes here.
 A pair of light blue or indigo slim-cut jeans will work with Chukka boots, Chelsea boots, low-rise sneakers, tassel loafers, monk straps and even espadrilles.
 It’s really up to you.
-Some of our favourite slim-cut styles are the BOSTON Tobacco Desert Boots, the slim-line ADAMS Chukka, and the street-style TRACER sneakers.
+Some of our favourite slim-cut styles are the BECKETT Brown Chukka Boots, the slim-line BRODY Chukka, and the street-style DECO 2.0 sneakers.
 You can style these guys with simple knits, or layer up with pea coats and bomber jackets.
 With slim-cut jeans, we like a double cuff or pin-roll cuff, depending on the shoes (there are no hard-and-fast rules, but generally double for boots, and pin-roll for sneakers and loafers).

 If you’re worried about fit, or you’re looking for something more comfortable, loose jeans are definitely an option.
 These are great for slightly bigger guys, but they’re also an emerging street-style trend (you can thank ‘90s retro nostalgia for that one).
 With loose-cut jeans, the trick is not looking like you just slobbed out of bed.
-Match some black DECO sneakers with a heavy woollen overcoat.
-Or maybe some Nubuck DECO sneakers with loose-cut jeans and a trucker jacket.
-Ankle boots like the UTAH or MARSELLO can also work.
+Match some navy DECO 2.0 sneakers with a heavy woollen overcoat.
+Or maybe some suede SANDERS ankle boots with loose-cut jeans and a trucker jacket.
+Ankle boots like the UTAH or HARLEY can also work.
 Remember: you want large, broad, oversized accessories to balance out those jeans.
 Think overcoats, heavy boots, bomber jackets and chunky footwear.

 Black jeans are kind of their own beast.
-These should be your go-to winter late night jeans.
+These should be your go-to late night jeans.
 They give any outfit an instant shot of adrenaline and street cred, and they’re actually quite easy to style.
 Just remember: black goes with black.
 By matching black shoes and black jeans you elongate your leg and make yourself look taller.
 Just stay away from polished black leather shoes: stick to suede, canvas, Nubuck, anything with warmth and texture.
-LUCCA black Chelsea boots are an awesome late-night-wine-bar combo, or you can dress things down with black TRACER or BURNIE sneakers.
-Minimal white trainers, like the DECO, are another way to go.
+MADISON black Chelsea boots are an awesome late-night-wine-bar combo, or you can dress things down with mushroom RUDY sneakers or nubuck light grey DECO 2.0 sneakers.
+Minimal white trainers, like the DECO 2.0, are another way to go.
 They’ll draw more attention to your ankle, but keep that monochrome vibe running strong.